BebishaC/Empathetic-AI-Chatbot-with-Real-Time-Emotion-Detection/README.md

 # Empathetic-AI-Chatbot-with-Real-Time-Emotion-Detection
 An emotion-aware conversational AI chatbot that combines state-of-the-art NLP models with empathetic response templates.
 Detects emotions in real-time using a fine-tuned BERT model and generates contextually appropriate, emotionally intelligent responses using Facebook's BlenderBot Model.
-An AI chatbot that detects emotions in real-time and generates empathetic responses using RoBERTa for emotion detection and BlenderBot for conversation.
+An AI chatbot that detects emotions in real-time and generates empathetic responses using BERT for emotion detection and BlenderBot for conversation.

 ## Features
 - **Real-time Emotion Detection**: Identifies 7 emotions with confidence scores